dancs-dev/dancs.dev/content/blog/host-homelab-services-behind-subdomain.md

 ## Tips and caveats

 1. Once your homelab service is proxied using a reverse proxy running on the same machine, you can bind the Docker host port to only the local interface.
 This way, the service will only be reachable from your subdomain/NGINX over the local network.
 You can do this by specifying the local IP address as part of the host port.
 For example, for Pi-hole, you could do `"127.0.0.1:8080:80/tcp"`
-1. Many homelab services have require Web sockets.
+1. Many homelab services require Web sockets.
 You can enable them by adding the following directives to your NGINX location block:
     ```nginx
     location / {
         ...